IngaleOmkar/CZ4045-NLP/README.txt

 ## Part 1.
 Sequence Tagging: NER
-Part 1 was ran without the use of a GPU
+Part 1 was run without the use of a GPU

 # Question 1.1
 The output provides us with the words that are most similar to “student”, “Apple” and “apple” followed by their cosine similarity.